TheMindCompany/umanager/README.md

 # University Manager
 An open-source development project for a cloud based university management software system.
 This projects goal is to create a component based structure that allows small and large universities to quickly extend and implement.
 Design practices focus on mobile & special needs accessibility with scalability in place.

-This project was derived from Brandon Clark, Christie Phan and Hooman Rezvani [team graduate project](https://github.com/BClark-Grad-Project/CP546).

 *Demo* | https://um.themindcompany.net

+#### Background
+This project was written by Brandon Clark and Hooman Rezvani from a [project](https://github.com/BClark-Grad-Project/CP546) developed while earning their Master in Software Engineering at *California State Fullerton*.

 # Getting Started